-Ala-ud-din Khilji was the greatest ruler of the Khilji dynasty of Delhi.
-After Ala-ud-din's death in 1316, his vizier Malik Kafur placed the Sultan's infant child Shahab-ud-din Umar on the throne and himself became the regent.
-He blinded the heir-apparent Khizr Khan and his brother Shadi Khan, who were confined in the fort of Gwalior.
-He then took the prince Mubarak into custody for blinding him.
+Ala-ud-din Khilji is considered as the greatest ruler of the Khilji dynasty of Delhi.
+Following Ala-ud-din's death in 1316, his vizier Malik Kafur placed the Sultan's infant son, Shihab-ud-din Omar, on the throne, assuming the role of regent himself.
+He blinded Ala-ud-din's heir-apparent Khizr Khan and his brother Shadi Khan who were confined in the fort of Gwalior.

 Mubarak's Rise to the Throne: